shobky/the-future-is-aesthetic/README.md

 # The Future Is Aesthetic
-an e-commerce store created with react app.
+A fullstack e-commerce store created with react app.

 ## Features
+* Dashboard and API implemented by Commerce.js external API
+* Automatic mailing service implemented by Email.js
+* SPA by React-Router
+* Fully functional Cart with Add to Cart functionality

 # Getting Started with Create React App